 Brindisi city centre, Puglia

-There are also plenty of historic monuments and sites worth visiting, such as the Aragonese Castle and the Fountain of Saint Ottavio.
+Plenty of historic monuments and sites are worth visiting, such as the Aragonese Castle and the Fountain of Saint Ottavio.
+There is also an airport!

-If you’re into outdoor activities, there are plenty of hiking trails in the area that lead to stunning views of the sea and surrounding countryside.
-And of course, you can sample some delicious local cuisine, including fresh seafood and regional specialties like orecchiette alla barese.
+If you’re into outdoor activities, plenty of hiking trails in the area lead to stunning views of the sea and surrounding countryside.
+And, of course, you can sample some delicious local cuisine, including fresh seafood and regional specialties like orecchiette alla barese.

 Check current prices of hotels and lodgings in Brindisi on Booking.com here.